ssuperuser/backup-restore-configs/README.md

 9. copy the new image to the system
 10. Install the new image using console access

+### Important: Make sure all the configs are backed up before you perform this step

 `onie-install –f -a -i <image-location>`

 11. Using console access configure the Management IP address and gateway